-How do Canadian and U.S. copyright law compare?
-The copyright laws in Canada and the U.S. are quite different, and the application of the law on each side of the border can have very different results when using, reproducing and sharing copyright-protected content.
-Read more for how Canadian and U.S. copyright laws differ.
+Canadian and U.S. copyright law have a number of differences.
+The application of the law on each side of the border can have very different results when using, reproducing and sharing the same copyright-protected content.
+Below we highlight how Canadian and U.S. copyright laws differ.

 Copyright Duration in Canadian and U.S. Copyright law

 Let’s start with an example.
 You’re based in Canada and reproducing an article written by a U.S. author and published by a U.S. publication.
 Do you need permission?
-Under which law do you determine if permission is necessary?
+Under which country’s laws do you determine if permission is necessary?

-So back to our example, you apply Canadian copyright law, looking to the Canadian Copyright Act to determine if permission is needed.
+So back to our example, you apply Canadian copyright law, examining the Canadian Copyright Act to determine if permission is needed.
 One of the first questions to address is whether the work is protected by copyright.
-You apply the copyright duration of life-plus-fifty (or 50 years after the death of the author) under Canadian copyright law, rather than the longer duration of life-plus-seventy that exists under the U.S. Copyright Act.
+You apply the copyright duration of life-plus-fifty (or 50 years after the death of the author) under Canadian copyright law.
+You do not apply the longer duration of life-plus-seventy that exists under the U.S. Copyright Act.

-If the author of the article has been dead for 60 years, the work is in the public domain in Canada and you do not have to obtain permission to use the work.
+If the author of the article has been dead for 60 years, the work is in the public domain in Canada.
+Once a work is in the public domain, you do not have to obtain permission to use it.

 Duration of copyright is only one of the many differences between Canadian and U.S. copyright law.